xebiarohan/react/5_React_component_styling.md

 14. Other way to design styled component
     - Example Label and Input are tightly coupled
-    - So intead of creating sytled component of each like in the previous example
+    - So instead of creating `sytled component` of each like in the previous example
     - We can merge them in 1 component

 ```